Governors’ companies among recipients of virus relief loans

 A New York-based communications company with a stake held by New Jersey Gov. Phil Murphy, a Democrat, got a loan of $350,000 to $1 million.
 Cohere Communications reported it would retain 21 jobs as part of the program.
 Murphy’s stake in the company is not clear, but he reported it in a 2019 financial disclosure form filed with the state Ethics Commission.

 PlumpJack Management Group LLC, Newsom’s winery and hospitality company, received a loan worth $150,000 to $350,000.
 PlumpJack reported retaining 14 jobs thanks to the loan.
-The company is part of a portfolio of brands that include an idyllic resort hotel near Lake Tahoe, five restaurants and bars, four Napa Valley wineries, a sports retailer and more.
+The company is part of a portfolio of brands that include a resort hotel at the Squaw Valley ski resort, five restaurants and bars, four Napa Valley wineries, a sports retailer and more.

 Before taking office in 2019, Newsom announced he would step away from his businesses and put his assets in a blind trust managed by a family friend and attorney.